 The units of the Medical Devices division have been vigilantly working to sustain growth by developing and launching new product offerings in recent years.
 In 2014 Depuy Synthes Products, J&J's orthopedics device maker, combined forces with Tissue Regeneration Systems to use 3-D printing in the development of patient-specific large bone implants that can be absorbed by the body once the bone has healed.
 Also that year, J&J's life sciences team began a collaboration with Google to advance surgical robotics.

-J&J spends another $5.4 billion on its Pharmaceuticals segment's R&D pipeline in an effort to fight off the drug industry's biggest challenge: patent expiration.
+In other operations, J&J spends some $5.4 billion on its Pharmaceuticals segment's R&D pipeline in an effort to fight off the drug industry's biggest challenge: patent expiration.
 The company aims to launch a number of new drugs to replace former bestsellers in areas including immunology, pain, cardiology, infectious disease, and neurology.
 J&J also works to add new indications for existing drugs.
 For instance, in 2014 the Janssen Pharmaceuticals unit was granted approval for Invokamet to treat type 2 diabetes.
 It combines J&J's existing Invokana diabetes treatment, which promotes the loss of glucose in urine, with a drug that decreases production of glucose in the liver and improves the body's insulin response.
 Also that year, Janssen entered into an exclusive licensing agreement with Vertex Pharmaceuticals to develop, manufacture, and commercialize influenza A treatment VX-787 (currently in phase II development).

 The Consumer segment has been troubled by supply issues that the company has been addressing.
 It ended 2013 with the top OTC sellers for adults and children with its Tylenol and Motrin products.
 J&J is counting on its Neutrogena, Listerine, and Johnson's Baby brands to deliver growth for the segment going forward.